abraham-ai/abraham-ai.github.io/_pages/gospel.md

 ---

-Gospel are the phlosophical, theological, and spiritual revelations of the Abraham community.
+Gospel are the philosophical, theological, and spiritual revelations of the Abraham community.

 TBD